 Your surveyor will report any of these three issues if they’re detected during a damp survey.
 They will also advise you on your best next course of action.
 As explained by Which? magazine, you can solve some damp issues yourself.

-In other cases, your only option is to contact a pro to help with damp proofing your property.
+In other cases, your only option is to contact a pro to help damp proof your property.
 Either way, getting a professional damp survey is the best way to identify problems.
 So how much should a damp survey cost?

 Damp Survey Cost – What to Expect in 2022

 Anything about your property that makes accessing areas to survey more difficult may also bump up the survey’s price.
 As with any service, geography plays a part too.
 Damp surveys tend to cost more in London, but remote regions like the Scottish Highlands may be higher due to increased travel time.